Harder-Narasimhan strata and $p$-adic period domains: Application to Shimura varieties

 which is a morphism of small $v$-stacks over $E$.
-More precisely, by \cite{LZ} Theorem 1.2 the universal $p$-adic local system over $\Sh_\K$ is de Rham, thus we get a relative Hodge-Tate filtration on it; by \cite{DLLZ} Theorem 1.3, the type of this Hodge-Tate filtration is exactly given by $\{\mu^{-1}\}$.
+More precisely, by \cite{LZ} Theorem 1.2 the universal $p$-adic local system over $\Sh_\K$ is de Rham, thus we get a relative Hodge-Tate filtration on it; by standard arguments as in \cite{CS} section 2, the type of this Hodge-Tate filtration is exactly given by $\{\mu^{-1}\}$.

 Noting that the $\ul{K^c}$-action on $\Fl(G,\mu^{-1})^\Diamond$ preserves the Harder-Narasimhan stratification we get a stratification on $\Sh_\K^\Diamond$ via $\pi_{HT}$:

 where By Theorem \ref{T: property HN strata}, we have \begin{corollary} For any non basic $[b]\neq [b_0]$, the stratum $\Sh_\K^{HN=[b]}$ is a parabolic induction. \end{corollary}